 Buzzer (aka Tone Alarm)¶

-If a passive piezo is used, it can play various sounds including the Arming buzz and Lost Vehicle Alarms (search for “Lost Copter Alarm” on this page , “Lost Plane” in the RCx_OPTIONS, for example, RC5_OPTION , or “Lost Rover” in the Auxiliary Functions).
+If an output capable of producing PWM is used with a passive piezo, it can play various sounds including the Arming sound, Mode Change sound, and Lost Vehicle Alarms (search for “Lost Copter Alarm” on this page, “Lost Plane” in the RCx_OPTION, for example, RC5_OPTION, or “Lost Rover” in the Auxiliary Functions).

 Using an active buzzer instead of a passive buzzer¶

 An active buzzer can be used with boards setup for a passive buzzer in two ways.